 A message will be displayed to confirm that you will be removing your duplicate ORCID iD and it will only act as a pointer to your primary ORCID iD.
 Please note that this action will delete all information from the duplicate record; only the email addresses associated with it will be transferred to your primary record.
 To confirm, click Remove record

-Because ORCID identifiers are designed to be persistent, obsolete iDs will be deprecated, not deleted.
-The record associated with a deprecated iDs contains only a pointer to the primary record.
-Accessing a deprecated ORCID record redirects the requester to the primary record, both in the user interface and the API.
-An example of a deprecated record can be seen at http://orcid.org/0000-0001-6151-2200.
+Because ORCID identifiers are designed to be persistent, obsolete iDs will be deprecated, not completely deleted.
+This means that the record you've removed contains only a pointer to your primary record, both in the user interface and the API.
+An example can be seen at https://orcid.org/0000-0001-6151-2200.

 - Once a duplicate record has been removed, it cannot be reinstated.